 Why choose a garment steamer over an iron?

-Yes, you can use an iron set on steam function to steam block your crochet projects, but I advise against it.
+Yes, you can use an iron set on the steam function to steam block your crochet projects, but I advise against it.
 Why?
 For a couple of reasons.

-For one, the steam you get from a garment steamer is far superior to an iron.
+For one, the steam you get from a garment steamer is far superior to iron.
 It is also steam that you can focus on a particular area, not just all over the place like you would have when you use an iron.
 This is particularly useful when you try to overheat your acrylic projects to give them a nice drape.

 Second, irons get really really hot and if you are not very careful, you risk touching your crochet work by accident and damage it PERMANENTLY.
 The iron ruined one of my baby blankets and I learn my lesson.

 And third, using a garment steamer is so much easier, especially when you work on a project that is hanging (a shawl hanging on the mannequin for example).

 I use a garment steamer just like this one and it made my life so easier.
 It’s also super useful when you travel and you want your clothes to be crease-free!